WiaanDuvenhage-200307/loldata/README.md

 <!-- TODO Change this! -->

-The aspects that I learned outside of lecture time and the brief, is that I learned a new framework called Bulma to make my website responsive.
-We were learnt Twitter Bootstrap but I wanted to go a different route and learn and implement Bulma, just to go that extra mile.
-It was hard but I managed to wrap my head around the framework.
-I lea
+The aspects I learned outside of class time is that I made a timeline chart using a Bar chart but I managed to swap the x and y-axis around and that I managed to showcase the bar chart as a gantt chart, which is really cool!

 ### Future Implementation